By Daniel Margrain

 During the Cold War the opposing alliances of NATO and the Warsaw Pact both had the choice to arm or disarm.
 From each side’s point of view, disarming whilst their opponent continued to arm would have led to military inferiority and possible annihilation.
 Conversely, arming whilst their opponent disarmed would have led to superiority.
 If both sides chose to arm, neither could afford to attack the other, but at the high cost of developing and maintaining a nuclear arsenal.
 If both sides chose to disarm, war would be avoided and there would be no costs.

 In the frog/scorpion fable, the former had absolutely nothing to gain by carrying the scorpion to safety.
 From the perspective of the cynical outsider, the frog’s altruism is foolish because he would have lived had he not assisted the scorpion.
-Similarly, society, the environment and, indeed, the planet have nothing to gain by accommodating the corporation.
+Similarly, society, the environment and, indeed, the planet have nothing to gain by being accommodating to the corporation.
 To some, altruistic acts are consistent with the adage, “No good deed goes unpunished.”

 But of course this cynical perspective is predicated on their being no mutual trust between two parties.
 Because the frog believed the scorpion when he said it was irrational to kill him, any intention to find a way to deflect earlier than the scorpion, hadn’t formed a part of the frogs reasoning.
 The frog’s actions were based purely on good faith and the acceptance of basic norms of behaviour.
 A rational approach in which both parties were set to benefit was understood by the frog to be a given.
 The frog hadn’t accounted for the fact that the scorpion was compelled to act in the way he did.